snowplow/snowbridge/docs/new_docs/tutorials.md

 To use this configuration to write data from a local file (json for example) - via stdin - to pubsub:

-1. Copy the above into a `.hcl` file, and replace the values in this configuration, leaving all other configuration options as the default
+1. Copy the above into a configuration file with extension `.hcl`, and replace the values in this configuration, leaving all other configuration options as the default.
 2. Set the `STREAM_REPLICATOR_CONFIG_FILE` environment variable to the path to your file
 3. Run the binary with `my-data.json | ./stream-replicator`